kadesoto/skulving/README.md

 Attach the Arduino running the .ino file to a Raspberry Pi running the attached Python script.

 Let me know if you have questions or concerns.
 This is obviously an alpha project.
+You can also visit Skulving on the web at http://technimentis.com/skulving/.